veloren/book/src/contributors/translators/game.md

 ### Push changes
 When you're done (or even before you start), create a branch with name `<yourusername>/update-<language>`.
 An example would be `juliancoffee/update-uk_UA`.
-Then create commit and give it specific commit message such as `update the
+Then create a commit and give it specific commit message such as `update the
 <language> translation`.
 In our example this would be `update the Ukrainian
 translation`.
 Finally, you'll need to create a merge request.
-Note that you need to push your branch to developer repository, while making MR from developer repository to main one.
+Note that you need to push your branch to the developer repository, while making a MR from developer repository to main one.
 Read and check the boxes to agree that your code will be under the GPL3 license.

 If you have Contributor role, use /review command in #new-contributors channel.